For a few years around the Sydney Olympics, Lenny Krayzelburg made elite backstroke look almost settled before the race began.

 That kind of dominance can distort memory.
 People remember the gold medals, the world records, the American flag, and the television language of inevitability.
 What gets blurred is the harder part of the story: Krayzelburg was not produced by a smooth national pipeline.
 He was born in Odessa, came to the United States as a teenager after his family left the Soviet Union, learned a new country, and built himself into one of the best backstrokers of his era.

 The medals were the result.
-The real story is the restart.
+The deeper story is the restart.

 He did not arrive as a finished athlete